how to become a neurologist

 Candidates must take medical admission exams to pursue a neurology course in India.
 The performance of the students in the entrance exams is crucial.
 Several universities and schools of neurology admit students based on it.
 Other universities and institutions offer seats based on the merit of the 10+2 passing rate.

 The candidates must clear the National Eligibility Cumulative Entrance Test.
-The institutions determine the test results for admission to the MBBS programme.
+The institutions determine the test results for admission to the MBBS program.
 The tests include questions from physics, chemistry, and biology in the MCQ format.
 Various colleges use the All-India Ranks and scores to determine eligibility for admission.
 You must pass the entrance exam (NEET-UG) to get admitted to a medical college in India.
 Here are some other entrance exams for enrolling in prestigious higher institutions.

 Here are some neurology courses you can opt for to start a career in neurology.